Thanks to some formulas, calculating Google Sheets days between dates has become a breeze.

-Suppose you have the data set below where you want to find the number of Monday in between the start and end date:
+Suppose you have the data set below where you want to find the number of Mondays between the start and end date:

 To calculate the number of Mondays, I will be using the NETWORKDAYS.INTL function with the string on seven consecutive numbers that represent the days in the week.

 This is nothing but a variation of the example where we calculate non-consecutive working days.
-In this example, we need to specify only Monday as the working day and rest all are the weekend days.
+In this example, we need to specify only Monday as the working day; the rest are the weekend days.

 So the string of numbers would be “0111111”, where 0 represents a working day for Monday.

 The below formula would give you the number of working Mondays between the start and end date (while also accounting for the holidays):

 If you get the hang of how to use NETWORKDAYS and NETWORKDAYS.INTL functions in Google Sheets, you can easily manage situations where you have to calculate workdays between two days.